 Many times a surgeon goes in with incomplete information.
 The pathology of a prior biopsied nodule may only be “suspicious” for cancer, rather than having a more conclusive diagnosis.
-Even with the addition of molecular or gene studies such as Affirma (see prior post) the result still can be inconclusive.
+Even with the addition of molecular or gene studies such as Affirma (see Thyroid Nodules: Evaluation and Workup) the result still can be inconclusive.
 Of course, if the biopsy results are benign, then surgery is not needed.

 That’s the reason when preparing for surgery, we discuss certain expectations.
 Naturally, the risks and potential complications are discussed and these include but not limited to*: bleeding, infection, airway compromise; laryngeal, tracheal and esophageal injuries; recurrent laryngeal nerve injury causing voice changes or breathing problems, hypocalcemia causing tetany or breathing problems, and anesthesia risks including death.
 We also discuss that if later final pathology reveals a malignancy that was not discovered during intraoperative frozen section pathology, a completion thyroidectomy may be needed at a later date.